What is Qurbani?

 Eid ul Adha falls on the 10th day of the Islamic month of Dhu al Hijjah.
 As the Islamic calendar is based on the lunar year, the date changes in the Gregorian calendar each year and is 10 to 11 days earlier than the preceding year.

-In 2018, Eid ul Adha is expected to be on or around the 20th or 21st of August.
+In 2020, Eid ul Adha is expected to be on or around the 31st of July or August 1st.
 The exact date will not be known until the sighting of the new moon, to signal the start of the month of Dhu al Hijjah.